ugr-sail/sinergym/docs/source/pages/usage-example.rst

 Simplest example
 *****************

-Let's start with the simplest use case for the Synergym tool.
+Let's start with the simplest use case for the Sinergym tool.
 In the root repository we have the script **try_env.py**:

 .. literalinclude:: ../../../try_env.py
     :language: python